onthebusiness/harelang.org/content/installation.md

 ### Installing from packages

-TODO: Once Hare is made public this will be the preferred installation method
+Hare is young, so packages are generally not yet available.
+Once the language is more commonly supported throughout the ecosystem, installing Hare from your system package manager will be the recommended approach.

+For now, continue to the bootstrapping steps (which, thankfully, are quite easy):

 ### Bootstrapping Hare from source

-While Hare is under active development, bootstrapping is more involved than it will be in the future.
-Right now, the build driver is incomplete, and the bootstrapping process ends there.
+Bootstrapping Hare only takes a few minutes.

 #### Pre-requisites